 To earn an online bachelor’s in marketing, students typically need 120 to 124 credits.
 Full-time students can usually expect to graduate in four years.

-How much do an online bachelor’s in marketing cost?
+How much does an online bachelors in marketing cost?

 Many factors affect the cost of an online degree in marketing.
 It is crucial to be a state resident as many universities and colleges charge more tuition for students from outside the state.
 Some schools, however, charge flat tuition regardless of where an individual lives.
 Another important factor is technology fees, which often apply to online students but not brick-and-mortar students.